 The Marmore Waterfalls with a 165 m jump are a must-see.
 After being deviated by the Romans, they’re still used nowadays to make a hydroelectric power plant function.

-The ‘heel of Italy’, as it’s better known this region, is a great place to make everyone happy.
+The ‘heel of Italy’, as it’s better known in this region, is a great place to make everyone happy.
 As suggested by many locals, Puglia is the next best place to visit if you love quiet holiday destinations.

 Start from the Salento area and visit Lecce where to admire the Sacred Cross Basilica, it’s Villa Communal with its beautiful gardens and the ancient Roman Theater and Amphitheater.
 Don’t miss the Castle – built by King Charles V in 1500 – and the most important square of the city, Piazza Sant’Oronzo, together with the breath-taking cathedral.

 Gallipoli and Otranto are the other two stunning cities, worth adding to your travel bucket list.
 Gallipoli offers long and sandy beaches close to the city center, while there are amazing beaches not too far from Otranto, which offers a much more beautiful city center and tempting night walks.
-If you are interested in enjoying nightlife, then Gallipoli is the best bet.
+If you are interested in enjoying the nightlife, then Gallipoli is the best bet.

 After some sightseeing, if you are craving a bit of nature then head to the Porto Selvaggio beach surrounded by a pine forest, with a wonderful sea with both very cold and warm natural currents.
 Sant’Andrea is another mandatory stop – spectacular cliffs with small paths to reach crystal-clear water that’s ever inviting.

 These are just a few of the best spots to visit in Italy in summer but you can find plenty of others!
 Being the country with the highest number of UNESCO’s World Heritage Sites, Italy will not disappoint you.
 If you still cannot make your mind, read these 5 reasons for visiting Italy at least once in your lifetime.